pAnhTri/will-you-be-my-boba/README.md

   - Search for boba drinks by selecting flavor tags such as `earthy`, `fruity`, or specific flavors.
   - Tags are community-driven and constantly updated based on user input.

+- **Select Random Flavor Tags**

+  - When you need help, click on the "IDK..." button to let the app randomly select POSSIBLE flavor combinations to narrow down your search.
+  - Up to 3 flavors can be chosen randomly.

 - **Display Boba Listings**